Connie Glynn: Personal life

-Glynn identified as aromantic and bisexual, however in 2021 made a video on her side channel coming out as a lesbian.
+Glynn is bisexual and confirmed she has a boyfriend in 2024, having been open about her journey with various different labels.
 Glynn uses both they and she pronouns.

 Glynn was hit by a car in November 2016 and broke her leg.
 She had surgery twice.
 In May 2019, she opened up about the PTSD and subsequent agoraphobia and paranoia she experienced in the years following the accident.